$91 Find Cheap Flights from Philadelphia to California

 The average price of all round-trip flights from Philadelphia to California clicked on KAYAK for each day over the last 12 months.

 When flying from Philadelphia to California, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
-For your return to Philadelphia, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.
+For your return to Philadelphia, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from Philadelphia to California?